 Paying for PrEP in Ontario

-The Canadian and Ontario insurance plans cover many antiretroviral medications.
-This includes: federal plans provided to Canadian First Nations peoples, people with refugee status, and Canadian Armed Forces personnel.
+Both Canadian and Ontario public insurance plans cover many antiretroviral medications.
+These plans include: federal plans provided to Canada’s Indigenous communities, people with refugee status, and Canadian Armed Forces personnel.
 Talk to a pharmacist or your doctor for more information.
-To find out more about the public insurance plans see our Undetectable Viral Load page.
-Many of the federal drug plans do cover Truvada for PrEP.
-For many provincial plans, including the Ontario public drug plans, there is currently a wait-and- see period if Truvada will be approved.
-Contact ACT for guidance on this issue: 416-340- 2437 or ask@actoronto.org.
+To find out more about public insurance plans see our “” page.
+Many of the federal drug plans cover Truvada and its generic versions, but these plans do not cover Descovy.
+For coverage of Descovy, you’ll need a private insurance plan through your work, family, or spouse.

 First consider if you can use a public plan, possibly even in conjunction with a private plan.
-You or your partner may have an insurance plan with drug benefits that you may not be using, but could access.
+Secondly, if you have a partner consider if either of you have an insurance plan with drug benefits that both of you could use.
 Many people may not have their own policy, but may have some form of coverage through their partner or another family member.

-Once you read your plan, understand the limits of your drug coverage.
-Write them out in plain language and note the page and paragraph where it is found.
-It is easy to forget this information.
+Once you read through your plan, you must understand the limits of your drug coverage.
+Write them out in plain language and note where it is found in the policy.
+(It is easy to forget this information.)
 Noting it will save you a great deal of time searching for it again.
+Many insurance companies have websites or apps which can make it easier to look up specific details.

 Examples of limits in a policy:

-– There may be a lifetime expense limit, or maximum expense limit for a specific time, such as a year.
+• There may be a lifetime expense limit, or maximum expense limit for a specific time (e.g. 1-year).

-– The policy you have might only cover the cost partially, such as 60% of drug costs.
-It is rare that you will have a plan that covers 100% of drug costs.
-Even partial coverage makes Truvada more affordable; for example, paying $400 a month (because the insurance plan pays 60% or $600) for the medication is a lot better than paying $1,000!
+• The policy might only partially cover the cost, such as 60% of drug costs.
+Even partial coverage makes PrEP more affordable; for example, paying $400 a month (because the insurance plan pays 60% or $600) for Descovy is a lot better than paying $1,000.

 There are likely to be other qualifying basic criteria for drug coverage such as: “…only on a prescription,” “when prescribed by a physician…” or “…dispensed by a pharmacist, physician…” This is standard in almost all plans.